caitbrock/Our-Growing-City/README.md

 Moving forward it would be great to:

-1. Add more functionality to the development application pages (adding an image, ensuring only the admin user has access etc.).
+1. Add more functionality to the development application pages (adding images and linking them to the page display, ensuring only the admin user has access etc.).
-2. Add a like button and/or the ability to interact more with posts.
+2. Add a like button and/or the ability to interact more with community posts.
 3. Create an alert on the neighbourhood page to advise of the upcoming meetings and important dates.
 4. Add more data related to the other neighbourhoods in the City.
+5. Link datasets.
-5. Play more with the visuals for the maps, adding pins and polygons where appropriate.
+6. Play more with the visuals for the maps, adding more pins and polygons where appropriate.